ChrisPritchard/FSH/README.md

 		arr |> Array.filter (fun line -> line.Contains(s)))

 (**Note** that shift+enter will go to a new line, useful for code.
 Tabbing (four spaces) works as well, shunting the current line forward.
 Also, by piping arr on the second line, the line parameter does not need a type annotation.)

+**Note for linux/osx users:** there is an issue with newlines on these platforms, due to inconsistencies between how System.Console and TextWriter work.
+I am presently trying to resolve these in the terminal-fixes branch.

 Then use this like: